Seeking Consensus on Subspaces in Federated Principal Component Analysis: Numerical Experiments

-We next evaluate the performances of the three algorithms on four image datasets popular in machine learning research.
-The numbers of computed singular values and computing cores in use are set to $p=5$ and $d=16$, respectively.
-Numerical results from this experiment are given in \cref{fig:image,tb:test_mnist}.
-Again, in terms of both wall-clock time and number of iterations taken but especially the latter, DAPS always dominates SLRPGN which in turn outperforms D-PCA.
-These results indicate that the observed superior performance of DAPS is not just limited to synthetic matrices.
+We next evaluate the performances of the three algorithms on four image data sets popular in machine learning research.
+The numbers of computed principal components and computing clients in use are set to $p = 5$ and $d =16$, respectively.
+Numerical results from this experiment are given in Figure \ref{fig:image} and Table \ref{tb:test_mnist}.
+Again, in terms of the number of iterations taken, FAPS always dominates SSI and LocalPower.
+These results indicate that the observed superior performance of FAPS is not just limited to synthetic matrices.